TheEmeraldBee/Kerbin/README.md

 ## Stability
 - [x] Cursors don't render on newline chars
-- [ ] Cursor doesnt render on last character of file
+- [x] Cursor doesnt render on last character of file
+- [x] Cursor action to delete at end of line causes crash
 - [ ] Outside of Zellij, a large number of characters are rendered next to the location of the systems until they are replaced probably an issue from how we setup the first buffers